IBM/DLaaS-Getting-StartedTutorial/pre-req.md

 Under the account, you should see a dropdown box, with a list of all the IBM cloud accounts you have access to.

-Select the AI Lab account by choosing 1589313—IBM account.
+If you have several accounts, select the "appropiate" account.
+(If unsure contact your admin).

 <img src="img/i2.png" >

 (Notice that sometimes the account is just listed as ‘IBM’.)

-Verify the account access by checking that the CLOUD FOUNDRY ORG is ‘MITIBMWatsonAiLab’
+Verify that you are able to access the account, e.g., by checking the CLOUD FOUNDRY ORG.

 <img src="img/i1.png">

-If you do not have MITIBMAiLab under Cloud Foundry Org, stop here and contact Noor Fairoza via slack or email.

 ### 2. Python
 If either python or pip are not installed, Goto [https://www.python.org/downloads/](https://www.python.org/downloads/)